Insights for design and communication professionals on strategic communications and the four dimensions of communication and culture.

 At its most meaningful, one can assert that the sole purpose of marketing and communications is to nurture trust.

-Never pass up an opportunity to say thank you and engage a donor or customer at a deeper level.
+Never pass up an opportunity to say thank you and engage people who might be interested in your company or cause at a deeper level.

 All media is social media.
 Community exists whether you're trying to build one or not, your role is to nurture it.
 Your social network is already everywhere you visit, speak, and listen.